Workers’ Comp Costs Out of Control? How Alternate Duty Can Save Your Claim

 • Call vendors or subcontractors to update records and collect missing documentation.

-• Reach out to past customers with checkin calls using a script you provide.
+• Reach out to past customers with check-in calls using a script you provide.

 • Schedule physicals, fit tests, drug screens, or training for other employees.